farazalam2017/Perl_Thoughts_Training-Month/Instructions_And_Task/Groups.md

-# All group members detail and their respective group link to koin
+# All group members detail and their respective group link to join
 ## Main WhatsApp Group [Perl Thorugh Intership](https://chat.whatsapp.com/D8ub4P1IVVMEGR22Ttbquv):- all members must be present there to get details.
+### [Video](https://www.loom.com/share/d54723eca0c54d68aa33fa23725782fb), to know what to do after joining.
-### Sub-group ans their members
+### Sub-group and their members
 ```
 	Group 1: Innovators
 			Sumit Chavan